For Ukrainian and Allied Defense Innovators | Helicon Defense

 You Built Capability Under Battlefield Pressure.
 We Help Build the Pathway Forward.

-Helicon Defense helps selected Ukrainian and allied defense innovators explore trusted U.S./allied pathways while protecting IP, founder value, legal structure, and long-term strategic upside.
+Helicon Defense helps selected Ukrainian and allied defense innovators explore trusted U.S. and allied pathways while protecting IP, founder value, legal structure, attribution, and long-term strategic upside.

 A Trusted Path Into the U.S. and Allied Defense Ecosystem

-Entering these markets requires more than a good product.
+Entering allied defense markets requires more than a good product.

-Helicon's pathways are Ukraine, European Union, and NATO-aligned into U.S. and allied markets — not a single “Ukraine to U.S.” route.
-Depending on the capability, the right path may run through EU or U.S. manufacturing, allied co-production, or a combination, with the originator's interests preserved throughout.
+Helicon’s pathways are Ukraine, EU, NATO, and U.S.-aligned — not a single “Ukraine to U.S.” route.
+Depending on the capability, the right path may run through U.S. manufacturing, EU manufacturing, allied co-production, Ukrainian production, licensing, integration, or a combination, with the originator’s interests preserved throughout.

 ↑ Back to top